demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

 </div>
 ```

-Finally, replace the console log of tweet with the call to the `renderTweet` function.
+Finally, replace the console log with the call to the `renderTweet` function.

 ```diff